Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Next, we head to the Pre-Inca city of Pikillacta, located in the Lucre district, close to the Huacarpay wetlands.
 It is a pre-Inca city, the best-known and best-preserved city of the Waris.
 Pikillacta houses one of the most extensive irrigation works among a complex system of platforms.

-We’re only 27 kilometers / 16 miles from Cusco and we drive you back to your hotel.
+We’re only 27 kilometers / 16 miles from Cusco, and we'll drive you back to your hotel.

 Hotel: Tierra Viva or similar.